devJunyeong/devJunyeong/README.md

 I'm interested in learning and growing and I am committed to self-development.

-I'm a positive developer for code reviews.
+I'am a positive developer for code reviews.

 # Latest Articles